 Here is what you need to know:

-Grant cycles generally open in late December or early January and close in early March.
+· Grant cycles begin October 1st and close December 31st.
+Grant winners are notified February.
 This timeframe is the only time of the year that funding is provided for Katie's Krops gardens.
 The grant application will be available on October 1st.

-A child, or a group of children, can apply as long as they fall within the age range of 9 to 16 and live in the United States.
+· A child, or a group of children, can apply as long as they fall within the age range of 9 to 16 and live in the United States.
 We are a youth based initative.
 All Katie's Krops are grown by kids.

-Grantees are awarded a gift card for $400 to a garden center of their choice in their area, have support from Katie’s Krops, and are given a digital camera to document the garden and the harvest.
+· Grantees are awarded a gift card to a garden center of their choice in their area, have support from Katie’s Krops, and are given a digital camera to document the garden and the harvest.

-Our grantees are required to submit photos and a brief report on their progress, which includes the amount of produce they have grown, volunteers who have helped, donations made, and what they have learned from their experience.
-Grantees also track the amount of produce they grow.
+· Grantees are required to submit photos and a brief report on their progress, which includes the amount of produce they have grown, volunteers who have helped, donations made, and what they have learned from their experience.

 We are very proud of the difference our young growers are making across the United States.
 We look forward to expanding our growing family and reaching Katie's goal of at least one Katie's Krops Garden in each of the 50 states.
 We are more than half way there, and with your help, we can accomplish this goal soon.